 502. Ophthalmology Clinical Clerkship.
 Third year.
 Students may select ophthalmology as a two-and-a-half-week clinical rotation in the surgical subspecialty rotations.
 The student gains operating room experience, and a series of lectures is presented.
 Students also participate in general ophthalmology and ophthalmic subspecialty clinics.
-Johns and staff.
+Staff.